 Frequently Asked Questions

-Below are some questions that people often ask.
-If you have a question, are confused about something, or would like a bit more information, feel free to call us at 1-888-527-8999 or chat with us online.
+We answer hundreds of questions on a daily basis about personal finances, credit, debt, and our organization.
+The questions we most commonly encounter are answered and found below.
+If you have a question you'd like answered that isn't listed here, or would like a bit more information, feel free to call us at 1-888-527-8999 or chat with us online.
 We'd be happy to answer any question you might have - even if you're asking for someone else.

 Some of the most common reasons why people experience financial difficulty are as follows: